 How to Give Notice to Your Landlord in the UK Hassle-Free

 Giving notice to your landlord sounds like a straightforward process.
 But there are various legal requirements for the timelines and the contents of the notice, which most tenants might be aware of or find challenging to follow.
-The most difficult part is knowing how to give notice to the landlord and compelling them to give you back your security deposit.
+The most difficult part is knowing and compelling them to give you back your security deposit.
 You can skip the research and save yourself time with the DoNotPay landlord protection product that can assist you with various tenancy-related issues, including getting back your security deposit.

 How to End Your Tenancy Early

 If you're planning to end your tenancy, you will need to notify your landlord in advance using a notice the same way a landlord should give you notice.
 You must give the notice in the right way.
 Otherwise, you might have to pay rent even after you've moved out.
 You may also be forced to pay some bills like council tax.
 The type of notice you give depends on the type of tenancy you have:

 |Types of Tenancy||Minimum notice you need to give|

 |Fixed-Term Tenancy||In fixed-term tenancy, you have to pay the rent until the end of the fixed term.
 If you stay in the property after the end of the tenancy or don't give the notice the correct way, you might still need to pay rent.